syre-data/docs/source/get_started.rst

 	thot = LocalProject( root_path )

-This allows you to run your scripts within the console or a Jupyter Notebook without analyzing the entire project tree. the ``LocalProject.dev_mode()`` method returns ``True`` if the script is being run by the :ref:`runner`, and ``False`` if it's being run manualluy, i.e. from the console or within a Jupyter Notebook.
+This allows you to run your scripts within the console or a Jupyter Notebook without analyzing the entire project tree.
+The ``LocalProject.dev_mode()`` method returns ``True`` if the script is being run by the :ref:`runner`, and ``False`` if it's being run manually, i.e. from the console or within a Jupyter Notebook.

 .. _runner: